idkfelix/year12/English/Oedipus Rex/Practice Response.md

 > - Creon and the Chorus
 > - The crises and characters reactions throughout the play is a motif used to represent judgement from the gods

-A key theme of Sophocles renowned Greek play, Oedipus Rex, is
+A key theme of Sophocles renowned Greek play, Oedipus Rex, is the different ways characters respond to and act in reoccurring times of crises.
+This variety in actions from the people of Thebes is used by Sophocles to highlight fatal flaws in their character as a cautionary tale to the audience of their repercussions.

+The most striking of these flaws comes from the dichotomy between O